 Rook allows creation and customization of storage clusters through the custom resource definitions (CRDs).
-There are primarily three different modes in which to create your cluster.
+There are primarily four different modes in which to create your cluster.

-- Dynamically provision storage underneath Rook by specifying the storage class Rook should use to consume storage via PVCs
+- PVC Storage Cluster: Dynamically provision storage underneath Rook by specifying the storage class Rook should use to consume storage (via PVCs)

-- Create a Stretch cluster that distributes Ceph mons across three zones, while storage (OSDs) is only configured in two zones
+- Stretched Storage Cluster: Distribute Ceph mons across three zones, while storage (OSDs) is only configured in two zones

 Settings can be specified at the global level to apply to the cluster as a whole, while other settings can be specified at more fine-grained levels.
 If any setting is unspecified, a suitable default will be used automatically.